The Immortal Bard Gets His Due in Disney

 It is a pivotal scene where Belle coyly expresses her feelings for the Beast and their relationship develops.

 There actually are several references to the Bard of Avon in "Aladdin."
 First and foremost, a key character is named Iago, which many will recognize as the name of a character in Othello.
 You don't get much more obvious than that.
 In Shakespeare’s play, the character of Iago is an extremely manipulative villain, although no one except the audience has reason to distrust him.
-Similarly, Iago to the sultan is simply a mimicking bird that eats crackers, and not someone plotting his downfall.
+Similarly, the sultan considers Iago simply a mimicking bird that eats crackers, and not someone plotting his downfall.
 But appearances are deceiving to the characters, to their detriment.
+And, this actually ties in with our next reference, to Brutus.

 Oliver and Company